 - Do not at any time admit that the fault was yours.
 It’s best not to engage in any discussion about who was right or wrong.

 - Do not accept oral admission of fault from the other driver.
 An oral admission means nothing as the driver can easily deny this at a later time.
 If the other driver accepts fault, get the driver to give you a written and signed admission.

-- Do not accept any out of court settlement from the other driver.
+- Do not accept any out-of-court settlement from the other driver.
 This is regardless of whether the offer is made on the spot by the driver involved or at a later date by their insurance company.
 This usually happens when the driver knows they were at fault.
-There are two problems with accepting an out of court settlement.
-The first is that the amount offered is almost sure to be lower than what a personal injury solicitor could get you.
-The second is that you will be asked to relinquish your right to pursue any further claims for compensation.
+There are two issues with accepting an out-of-court settlement.
+The first is that the amount offered is almost sure to be lower than what our personal injury solicitors could get you.
+The second is that you will relinquish your right to pursue any further compensation claim for the accident.

 We understand any roundabout accident can cause panic to arise, so even if you have done any of the above it is still worth contacting our claims advisors for free advice as there may still be a chance you could make a claim.

 As with other compensation claims, personal injury claims for accidents on roundabouts are bound by legal time limits.
 Generally, the limitation period for a car accident is a 3-year period starting from the date of your accident.